sparkflows/sparkflows-docs/docs/user-guide/user-guide/export-import/import-workflows.rst

 ===============

 * Go to the Project page.
-* Select the project to import a workflow to
+* Select the project to import workflows to
 * Click the Workflows tab

 You should get to a page similar to below